-- Effectively building predictive models for digital soil mapping (DSM) becomes crucial if many soil properties are to be mapped.
-Selecting only a small set of relevant covariates renders interpretation of the fitted models easier and allows to check whether modelled relations accord with pedological understanding.
+Effectively building predictive models for digital soil mapping (DSM) becomes crucial if many soil properties are to be mapped.
+Selecting only a small set of relevant covariates renders interpretation of the fitted models easier and allows for a check of whether modelled relations accord with pedological understanding.
 Parsimonious, interpretable DSM models are likely more readily accepted by end-users than complex black-box models.
-Moreover, model selection out of a large number of covariates describing soil forming factors helps to improve knowledge about relationships at larger scales.
-In this sense, it is also important, that the model modelling approach provides information about covariates which are not relevant for a certain response, e.g. the large number of APEX bands for persence of waterlogged horizons and drainage classes. - We developed a model building framework for generalized additive models for spatial data (geoGAM) and applied the framework to legacy soil data from the Canton of Zurich (Switzerland).
-We found that geoGAM - consistently modelled continuous, binary and ordinal responses, hence, allow DSM of measured soil properties and soil classification data using one common approach, - selected, given the large numbers of covariates, adequately small sets of pedogenetically meaningful covariates without any prior knowledge about their importance and without prior reduction of the covariate sets, - required minimal user interaction for model building, which facilitates future map updates as new soil data or new covariates become available. - allowed easy interpretation of effects of the included covariates by partial residual plots, - modelled predictive distributions for continuous responses by a bootstrapping approach, thereby taking uncertainty of model building into account, - did not over-fit the calibration data in our applications, and - predicted soil properties with similar precision than accuracy as other approaches did in other digital soil mapping studies, when tested with an independent validation set.
+Moreover, model selection out of a large number of covariates describing soil-forming factors helps to improve knowledge about relationships at larger scales.
+In this sense, it is also important that the modelling approach provides information about covariates which are not relevant for a certain response, e.g. the large number of APEX bands for the presence of waterlogged horizons and drainage classes.

+We developed a model-building framework for generalised additive models for spatial data (geoGAM) and applied the framework to legacy soil data from the Canton of Zurich (Switzerland).
+We found that geoGAM did the following:

+- consistently modelled continuous, binary and ordinal responses, hence allowing for the DSM of measured soil properties and soil classification data using one common approach; - selected, given the large numbers of covariates, adequately small sets of pedogenetically meaningful covariates without any prior knowledge about their importance and without prior reduction of the covariate sets; - required minimal user interaction for model building, which facilitates future map updates as new soil data or new covariates become available; - allowed for easy interpretation of the effects of the included covariates with partial residual plots; - modelled predictive distributions for continuous responses with a bootstrapping approach, thereby taking the uncertainty of model building into account, - did not over-fit the calibration data in our applications; and - predicted soil properties with similar accuracy as other approaches in other digital soil mapping studies when tested with an independent validation set.

-To further assess usefulness of geoGAM for DSM future work should focus on comparisons of predictive precision accuracy with commonly used statistical methods (e.g. geostatistics or tree-based machine learning techniques) on the same soil datasets.
-Nussbaum et al. (2017) published a first such study.
+To further assess the usefulness of geoGAM for DSM, future work should focus on comparisons of predictive accuracy with commonly used statistical methods (e.g. geostatistics or tree-based machine learning techniques) on the same soil datasets.
+Nussbaum et al. (2017) published the first of such studies.
 Code availability.
-The geoGAM model building procedure was published as R package qeoGAM (Nussbaum, 2017).
+The geoGAM model-building procedure was published as R package geoGAM (Nussbaum, 2017).

 Data availability.
-The soil data were used under a non-public data licence (Canton of Zurich, contract number TID 22742; WSL) and could not be published.
+The soil data were used under a nonpublic data licence (Canton of Zurich, contract number TID 22742; WSL) and could not be published.